udacity/frontend-grading-engine/README.md

 ![wrong answer, right answer, error](images/wrong-right-error.png)

-Green tests have passed, red tests have failed and yellow tests have some kind of error.
+Green tests with ✓ have passed, red tests with ✗ have failed and yellow tests with ?? have some kind of error.
 If there is an error, run `GE.debug()` from the console to see why the yellow tests are erring.

 ## How Udacity Feedback Works